The firm of Georges Carette & Cie. was founded by Georges Carette

 wife Margaret Pauline and two sons found it advisable to leave Germany.
 They fled through Switzerland, back to

-France, where Carette spent the rest of his life.
+France, where Carette spent the rest of his life living north of Paris in Chantilly.
 His daughter Kunigunde Carette stayed in Nüremberg.

 was still "in liquidation".
 Liquidation of company assets continued through 1921 with George Samuel of Fürth taking over.